makrai/notes/qiu2003-pretrained-nlp-survey.md

   * Jin+ [71] successfully attacked the finetuned BERT on text classification and textual entailment with adversarial examples
   * universal adversarial triggers (Wallace+ [175])
-    [mislead model] when concatenated to any input.
-Some triggers can even
+    [mislead model] when concatenated to any input
-  * Sun+ [155] showed BERT is not robust on misspellings.
-Besides, adversarial
+  * Sun+ [155] showed BERT is not robust on misspellings

 # 9 Conclusion 18